3sIT/k8scheck/docs/writing_tests.rst

         )
     )

-    # Wrap it in the kubetest wrapper
+    # Wrap it in the k8scheck wrapper
     wrapped_deployment = Deployment(raw_deployment)

-If you use manifest files, you can load them directly into wrapped API objects easily via the kubetest :ref:`kubetest_client`, which is provided to a test case via the :ref:`kube_fixture` fixture.
+If you use manifest files, you can load them directly into wrapped API objects easily via the k8scheck :ref:`k8scheck_client`, which is provided to a test case via the :ref:`kube_fixture` fixture.

 .. code-block:: python